+class privacyidea.lib.policy.REMOTE\USER

+The list of possible values for the remote user policy.

+'''

+ACTIVE = 'allowed'

+DISABLE = 'disable'

+class privacyidea.lib.policy.SCOPE

+This is the list of the allowed scopes that can be used in policy definitions.

+ADMIN = 'admin'

+AUDIT = 'audit'

+AUTH = 'authentication'

+AUTHZ = 'authorization'

+ENROLL = 'enrollment'

+GETTOKEN = 'gettoken'

+REGISTER = 'register'

+USER = 'user'

+WEBUI = 'webui'

-class privacyidea.lib.policy.TIMEOUT\ACTION
+class privacyidea.lib.policy.TIMEOUT_ACTION

 This is a list of actions values for idle users

-'''

 LOCKSCREEN = 'lockscreen'

 LOGOUT = 'logout'

 privacyidea.lib.policy.delete_all_policies()

 privacyidea.lib.policy.delete_policy(name)

-'''

 Function to delete one named policy.
 Raise ResourceNotFoundError if there is no such policy.

 Parameters name - the name of the policy to be deleted

 Returns the ID of the deleted policy

-'''
+Return type int

 privacyidea.lib.policy.enable_policy(name, enable=True)

-'''

 Enable or disable the policy with the given name :param name: :return: ID of the policy

-'''

 privacyidea.lib.policy.export_policies (policies)

-'''

-This function takes a policy list and creates an export file from it privacyidea.lib.policy.get\action\values\from\options(scope, action, options)
+This function takes a policy list and creates an export file from it

 Parameters policies (list of policy dictionaries) - a policy definition

 Returns the contents of the file

+Return type string

+privacyidea.lib.policy.get_action_values_from_options(scope, action, options)

 This function is used in the library level to fetch policy action values from a given option dictionary.

 The matched policies are not written to the audit log.

 Returns A scalar, string or None

-'''

 privacyidea.lib.policy.get_policy_condition_comparators()

-'''

-Returns a dictionary mapping comparators to dictionaries with the following keys: \ "description", a human-readable description of the comparator
+Returns a dictionary mapping comparators to dictionaries with the following keys:

-'''
+"description", a human-readable description of the comparator

 privacyidea.lib.policy.get_policy_condition_sections()

 '''